lineality/Online_Voting_Using_One_Time_Pads/README.md

 - no-plan: project description areas were, are, and likely will be empty; they need to be filled in. (not uncommon)
 - lack of alignment around a Discovery & Identification Phase (not uncommon) ‘Where are you? -> Where are you going? -> How do you get there?’
 You cannot skip the first part.
 ## General Project State: (2025.01.27
-- team project state (Agile, Khanemtan Tversky, 6sigma)
+- team project state (Agile, Kahneman Tversky, 6sigma)
 - organizational project state (companies, libraries, schools, offices, labs)
 - institutional administrative project state (municipal, regional) (crossing: public sector, private sector, academic (Hobbes, Locke)
 - STEM project state (reproducible research)